UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ```
 or you can manually delete line 11 yourself in a text editor.

-If you are logging in via Socrates, you will need to remove the old key there too.
-On Socrates,
+If you are logging in via the Gateway, you will need to remove the old key there too.
+On the Gateway,
-`pico` and `vi` are available text editors.
+`nano` and `vim` are available text editors.
 If you are not already familiar
-with `vi`, use `pico` - it has the command shortcuts shown at the bottom, where `^O` means
+with `vim`, use `nano` - it has the command shortcuts shown at the bottom, where `^O` means
 press `Ctrl` and then the letter `o`.
 ```
-# to open the file for editing in pico
+# to open the file for editing in nano
-pico ~/.ssh/known_hosts
+nano ~/.ssh/known_hosts
 ```
 Once you have removed the old host key you will be able to ssh in again.
 The first time
 you log in to an unknown server you will get a message like this: